 Romance Languages and Literatures

-The graduate program in the Department of Romance Languages and Literatures offers students outstanding opportunities to pursue work in the French and Francophone, Italian, Portuguese, and Spanish and Latin American traditions, alone or in combination, leading to Master of Arts and Doctor of Philosophy degrees.
+The graduate program in the Department of Romance Languages and Literatures offers students outstanding opportunities to pursue work in the French and Francophone, Italian, Portuguese and Lusophone, and Spanish and Latin American traditions, alone or in combination, leading to Master of Arts and Doctor of Philosophy degrees.
 After the first two years of graduate study, students receive practical training in teaching both language and literature courses.

-Graduate students are encouraged to teach beginning in the third year of the program.
-Options include teaching a section of an undergraduate language course or leading a discussion section of a literature course taught by a professor.
-Teaching opportunities in the Core Program and other departments are also available.
-Harvard provides its teaching fellows with state-of-the-art classroom resources, guidance, and regular evaluations by permanent faculty members.
-Such ample teaching opportunities reflect a departmental philosophy of nurturing strong candidates for the academic job market..
+Graduate students are required to teach beginning in the third year of the program.
+Possible assignments include teaching a section of an undergraduate language course or leading a discussion section of a literature course taught by a professor.
+Teaching opportunities in the Core Program and other departments are sometimes also available.
+Harvard provides its teaching fellows with state-of-the-art classroom resources, a training program, and feedback from permanent faculty members.
+Such ample teaching opportunities reflect a departmental philosophy of preparing strong candidates for the academic job market.

 Master of Arts (AM)